nashville-software-school/client-side-mastery/book-3-giffygram/chapters/GG_COMPONENT_STATE.md

 * You should be able to differentiate between application state and component state.
 * You should be able to identify where component state is defined in the component module.
-* You should be able to
-* You should be able to
-* You should be able to
-* You should be able to
-* You should be able to
-* You should be able to
+* You should be able to explain how state variables are expressed as HTML.

 ## Layers of State